 Signs You’ve Outgrown Shopify Advanced

-As your business grows, there comes a time when Shopify Advanced can start to limit growth, especially when it comes to costs, flexibility and operational efficiencies.
-Here are some key signs it might be time to consider Shopify Plus:
+As your business grows there comes a time when Shopify Advanced can start to limit growth, especially when it comes to cost, flexibility and operational efficiencies.
+Here are some key signs it might be time to consider an upgrade to Shopify Plus.

 Transaction Fee Break-even Point

-One of the clearest indicators that it’s time for an upgrade is transaction fees.
-Shopify Advanced charges 0.5% on third-party payment providers, while Shopify Plus reduces this to 0.15% or 0% if you’re using Shopify payments.
-So if you’re paying more than £19,000/year in third-party fees, the savings from lower fees on Shopify Plus can offset a significant portion of the overall licensing cost.
+One of the clearest indicators that it's time for an upgrade is transaction fees.
+Shopify Advanced charges 0.6% on third-party payment providers, while Shopify Plus typically reduces this to around 0.2%, or 0% if you're using Shopify Payments.
+So, if you're paying more than £27,000/year in third-party transaction fees, the savings from lower fees on Shopify Plus can effectively cancel out the increase in licence cost when moving up from Advanced.

 For a full breakdown of fees and costs across every Shopify plan, including how transaction rates compare at each tier, take a look at our Shopify pricing guide.